Skip to contents

 • moo_output_rds - file path to write the result to.

-Run mosuite --help to see the full CLI usage:
+Run mosuite --help in a unix shell to see the full CLI usage:

 Usage: mosuite [function] [--json=path/to/args.json]